The trace of field equations for higher-derivative gravity and an equality associating the Lagrangian density with a divergence term: Introduction

-Higher-derivative theories of gravity has garnered significant attention in diverse respects \cite{StelHD,StelGRG,Mye87,IyerWald,DyHi09,fRSF,fRFT,Mode12, Camp14,BiTal15,BKM17,BCMM19}.
-One important aspect of them is to construct multifarious solutions with or without matter fields in the context of those theories \cite{MigWil92,CaiOh06,HDBH15,LPPS15,KKZ17,BuCan17,CGMP22}.
-On the basis of the solutions, various significant applications such as in cosmology, astrophysics, and black hole thermodynamics can be further carried out \cite{Mye88,NoOdi01,DeTe03,BMS06,CaiC07,ReSan19,QuPhD99}.
-To seek the solutions, a primary task is to figure out the field equations.
-As is known, within the framework of the Lagrangian-based theories of gravity, the conventional approach to derive the gravitational field equations is to vary the Lagrangian with respect to the metric.
-Thus the gravitational field equations are expressed in terms of the functional derivative of the Lagrangian with respect to the metric \cite{DyHi09,QuPhD99}.
+Higher derivative theories of gravity has garnered significant attention in diverse respects, and a great deal of effort has been put into understanding such theories \cite{StelHD,StelGRG,Mye87,IGAv95,IyerWald,JKM94,XDee14,DyHi09,fRSF, fRFT,NoOd11,Mode12,Camp14,BiTal15,BKM17,BCMM19}.
+Particularly, an important research direction of higher derivative theories of gravity is to construct multifarious solutions with or without matter fields within the context of those theories \cite{MigWil92,CaiOh06,HDBH15,LPPS15,KKZ17,BuCan17,CGMP22,AHMfR16}.
+On the basis of the solutions, various significant applications such as in cosmology, astrophysics, and black hole thermodynamics can be further carried out \cite{Mye88,NoOdi01,DeTe03,BMS06,CaiC07,NOOik17,ReSan19,QuPhD99}.
+To seek the solutions, as well as to explore their properties relevant to classical and quantum aspects of gravity, geometry and topology, a primary task is to figure out the field equations.
+As is known, within the framework of the Lagrangian-based theories of gravity, the conventional approach to derive the equations of motion for gravitational field is to vary the Lagrangian under consideration with respect to the metric tensor.
+The gravitational field equations stemming from such a treatment are usually expressed in terms of the functional derivative of the Lagrangian with respect to the metric \cite{DyHi09,QuPhD99}.